delmic/odemis/doc/develop/base-api.rst

 Container
 =========
 A container is an isolated entity of execution.
 It executes Components in a separate Unix process.
-In most cases, it is not necessary to be aware of containers.
+When developing a driver (i.e., one Component), it is not necessary to be aware of containers.

 .. py:class:: model.Container(name)

     Instantiate the container inside a newly created process.
-    Do no call directly.
+    Do not call directly.
 Use :py:func:`model.createNewContainer` to create a new container.